 The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our Class A and Class B common stock outstanding immediately following the completion of this offering.
-Therefore, if you purchase shares of our Class A common stock in this offering at the initial public offering price of \$36.00 per share, you will experience immediate dilution of \$33.66 per share, the difference between the price per share you pay for our Class A common stock and its pro forma net tangible book value per share as of January 31, 2019, after giving effect to the issuance of shares of our Class A common stock in this offering and the concurrent private placement.
+Therefore, if you purchase shares of our Class A common stock in this offering at the initial public offering price of \$34.00 per share, the midpoint of the price range set forth on the cover of this prospectus, you will experience immediate dilution of \$31.74 per share, the difference between the price per share you pay for our Class A common stock and its pro forma net tangible book value per share as of January 31, 2019, after giving effect to the issuance of shares of our Class A common stock in this offering and the concurrent private placement.
 This dilution is due in large part to the fact that our earlier investors paid substantially less than the initial public offering price when they purchased their shares of Class B common stock.
 In addition, we have issued options to acquire our Class B common stock at prices significantly below the initial public offering price.
 To the extent outstanding options are ultimately exercised, there will be further dilution to investors purchasing our Class A common stock in this offering.
 In addition, if the underwriters exercise their option to purchase additional shares or if we issue additional equity securities, you will experience additional dilution.